proconnect-gouv/federation/back/libs/fqdn-to-idp-adapter-mongo/README.md

 This library provides an adapter to retrieve the FIs stored in MongoDB based on the email domain names of users.

 The library can potentially return multiple FIs for the same domain name.
-However, it does not choose an FI; that responsibility is left to the calling application, which is aware of whitelist/blacklist concepts.
+However, it does not choose an FI; that responsibility is left to the calling application.

 The responsibility of this library is technical.
 It persists a relationship between email domain names and FIs in the "fqdnToProvider" collection and allows you to retrieve all elements of this collection through a search by email.